UniMath/agda-unimath/FILE-CONVENTIONS.md

    # The title of the file
    ```

-5. Immediately after the header, there should be an Agda block code beginning
+5. Immediately after the title, there should be an Agda block code beginning
    with: `<details><summary>Imports</summary>` and ending with: `</details>`.
    The Agda block should include the module declaration and all module imports.
    In particular, there should be no further imports later on in the file.
 The